scikit-hep/pylhe/README.md

 The example below provides a simple overview.
 Full functionality can be inspected from the functions provided in the `pylhe` module.
+For more information about the LHE format, see the [LHE format documentation](https://pylhe.readthedocs.io/en/latest/lhe.html).

 ### Reading